ROORI92/Matlab-Photoshop-PSD-Writer-Reader/README.md

 ### Inputs:

 - "inputFolder" is the name or path of the folder which contains the images.
 If name is given then folder must be located in the same directory as the function.
+The function takes only JPEG's and/or PNG's from the input folder.

 - "outputFile" is the name or path of the output PSD file.